 Accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 NMHU also has specialty accreditations.
-The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The School of Business Administration is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
 The School of Social Work is accredited by the Council on Social Work Education (CSWE).